 Less Than Significant Impact.
 Impacts regarding the potential increase of hazards due to a geometric design feature generally relate to the design of access points to and from a site, and may include safety, operational, or capacity impacts.
-Impacts can be related to vehicle/vehicle, vehicle/bicycle, or vehicle/pedestrian conflicts as well as to operational delays caused by vehicles slowing and/or queuing to access a site.
+Impacts can be related to vehicle/vehicle,

+City of Santa Clarita January 16, 2024 Rexhall Project Final Initial Study/Mitigated Negative Declaration vehicle/bicycle, or vehicle/pedestrian conflicts as well as to operational delays caused by vehicles slowing and/or queuing to access a site.
 These conflicts may be created by the driveway configuration or through the placement of driveway(s) in areas of inadequate visibility, adjacent to bicycle or pedestrian facilities, or too close to busy or congested intersections.

-87 City of Santa Clarita, Transportation Analysis Updates in Santa Clarita, May 2020.
+&lt;sup>87 City of Santa Clarita, Transportation Analysis Updates in Santa Clarita, May 2020.

-88 City of Santa Clarita, Non-Motorized Transportation Plan, Non-Motorized Transportation Plan Recommendations, 2020.
+&lt;sup>88 City of Santa Clarita, Non-Motorized Transportation Plan, Non-Motorized Transportation Plan Recommendations, 2020.